twixter51/MyBoard/README.md

 --(6.7) Fixed front-end display issues, if you're already logged in you can not create a guest anymore, only non guest accounts can now pay for premium.

+--(6.8) Guests can no longer use their boards if their session expires (will be adding force deletion if they do not make a choice to keep or remove data)

 # Bugs that need fixing / Things being worked on: